BharathSrinath/Web-Development/2.frontend/3.react/react-notes.md

         # Example: Typing into the form should update the input field, clicking “next” on an image carousel should change which image is displayed, clicking “buy” puts a product in the shopping cart.
         # Components need to “remember” things: the current input value, the current image, the shopping cart.
 In React, this kind of component-specific memory is called state.
     # State is a JavaScript object that represents the dynamic data of a component.
 It is used to manage and track changes to the component over time.
 State allows a component to update and re-render based on user interactions, asynchronous data fetching, or any other event that triggers a change in the component's data.
-    # Initially states were assoicated with class components only.
+    # Initially states were associated with class components only.
 Now with the  advent of 'hooks' (special functions that let your components use React features) they can be used with functional components as well and the entire syntax is much more simplified.
         # Just remember that we can only call a Hook immediately inside a React component (not inside loops or conditions)

 # Difference between State and Props: